Californium(III) oxychloride

 Californium oxychloride (CfOCl) is a radioactive salt first discovered in measurable quantities in 1960.
-It is composed of a single californium cation and oxychloride consisting of one chloride and one oxide anion.
 It was the first californium compound ever isolated.

 Synthesis

 Treatment of Cf2O3 with moist hydrogen chloride or CfCl3|link=Californium trichloride with water vapor.

+Crystal structure

+Californium oxychloride exhibits a PbFCl-type crystal structure.
+Its lattice parameters are a = 3·956±0.002 Å and c = 6·662±0·009 Å.